Our 2020 Team

 Naomi graduated with a MS in Community Development and Applied Economics from the University of Vermont and a BS in Social Work from Skidmore College.
 She has 12 years of experience supporting under-served populations on issues of health, education, language, and life skills.
 She is fluent in Spanish and lived for four years in Central America; two of which were as a health and sanitation volunteer with the Peace Corps in El Salvador.
 Naomi grew up and currently works part-time on her parent’s dairy farm.

 Dr. Teresa Mares is an associate professor of Anthropology at the University of Vermont.
 She received her Ph.D. in Cultural Anthropology from the University of Washington in 2010.
 Her research focuses on the intersection of food and migration studies, and she is particularly interested in the ways that the diets and foodways of Latino/a immigrants change as a result of migration.
-She is currently engaged in an ethnographic study examining border politics and food access issues among Latino/a dairy workers in Vermont, and is writing a book on this topic, entitled “The Other Border: Sustaining Farmworkers in the Dairy Industry,” under contract with University of California Press.
+She is currently engaged in an ethnographic study examining border politics and food access issues among Latino/a dairy workers in Vermont, and has recently written a book on this topic, entitled “Life on the Other Border: Farmworkers and Food Justice in Vermont,” under contract with University of California Press.
 Some of her recent publications include “Navigating Gendered Labor and Local Food: A Tale of Working Mothers in Vermont,” forthcoming in Food and Foodways, and a co-authored chapter entitled “Eating Far From Home: Latino/a Workers and Food Access in Rural Vermont, to be published in Food Across Borders: Production, Consumption, and Boundary Crossing in North America.

 Outside of the classroom, Teresa has been active in leading a number of community food projects.
 She is currently the co-director of Huertas alongside Naomi Wolcott-MacCausland, and was the co-director of the Food Justice Project for the Community Alliance for Global Justice in Seattle, Washington for several years.
 She has served on grant and fellowship review panels for the American Association of University Women and for the Community Food Projects program at the National Institute of Food and Agriculture.
 She is devoted to experiential, transformative modes of teaching, and has advised dozens of students who seek to make a difference in the contemporary food system.